Backup and restore in PostgreSQL

 the

-• remove the oldest backup file in case of successful fulfillment of item 1;
+- remove the oldest backup file in case of successful fulfillment of item 1; the

-• to delete the appropriate WAL files from the backup copy of p.
-3;
+- to delete the appropriate WAL files from the backup copy of p.
+3; the

 Mode archiving WAL logs is configured through the enabling parameter archive_mode and archive_command in postgresql.conf and create the directory where to store the archives.
 To start is to turn on the backup mode and to estimate the volume of archives to be created for one day of work the database.
 This will allow you to assess the required storage space for archives and basic copies.
 For archiving answer options: